 The coop you choose has a huge effect on your flock’s winter comfort.

 Think about Goldilocks.
 You do not want a tiny coop that will get crowded and dirty, but you also do not want one too big, either.
 The just-right coop will let the girls snuggle together for warmth, but also allow enough room for movement.
 We suggest at least 2 square feet per chicken in your coop.
-OverEZ has a variety of chicken coop sizes including the Coop in a Box, Small Chicken Coop, Medium Chicken Coop, Large Chicken Coop, and the XL Chicken Coop.
-Ranging in capacity of 5 to 20 chickens.
+OverEZ has a variety of chicken coop sizes including the Coop in a Box, Small Chicken Coop, Medium Chicken Coop, Large Chicken Coop, XL Chicken Coop, and the Jumbo Chicken Coop.
+Ranging in capacity of 5 to 30 chickens.

 Even though it might seem strange, air circulation will help your flock stay dry and cozy.
 Think about what happens when you shovel show in a big jacket and hat—you get all sweaty, right?
 Without ventilation, the natural moisture the chickens create will freeze and make them much colder than the wind blowing through ever would.
 A vent at the top of the coop is ideal for great air movement without wind hitting their little chicken faces head-on.

 Try out the deep litter method, which is an old-time litter management trick.
 Start with a 3-4 inch layer of litter, and once a week add a new layer of litter on top of the chicken's, ahem, moisture.
 You can turn the soiled litter yourself, or add some scratch to have the girls do it for you!
 The decomposing bedding will generate heat for the coop and at the end of the winter, you will have 8-12 inches of odorless compost for your garden.

 If possible, point your coop southward to get the most light exposure you can.
 Chickens need at least 12 hours (14-16 is even better) of light a day to lay consistently.
 Take advantage of Mother Nature as much as you can, then supplement with lights—we suggest 24 watts per 40 square feet of coop.